 My doctoral research was funded by the Handa Centre for the Study of Terrorism and Political Violence at the University of St Andrews.

-Most recently, I worled as consultant on Yemen and Syria for the Generating Respect Project, funded by the Economic and Social Research Council and carried out by Geneva Call and the University of York.
-The aim of the project was to examine how religious leaders influence the behaviours of state and non-state parties to armed conflicts and whether their religious interpretations can generate greater respect for humanitarian norms.
+Most recently, I have been working as consultant on Yemen and Syria and as researcher on the "Guidelines for Humanitarians' Engagement with Religious Leaders" for the Generating Respect Project.
+The project is funded by the Economic and Social Research Council and is carried out by Geneva Call and the University of York.
+The aim of the project is to examine how religious leaders influence the behaviours of state and non-state parties to armed conflicts and whether their religious interpretations can generate greater respect for humanitarian norms.

 My areas of research are armed groups, rebel governance, Salafi-Jihadism, and civil wars.
 Geographically, my focus is on Yemen, Syria, and Iraq.